With the approach of spring, yet another concern can be added to that of HIM departments:

-Section 1135 waives sanctions and penalties arising from noncompliance with the following HIPAA provisions: 1) the requirement to obtain a patients agreement to speak with family members of friends or to honor a patients request to opt out of the facility directory; 2) the requirement to distribute a notice of privacy practices; 3) the patients right to request privacy restrictions or confidential communications.
+Section 1135 waives sanctions and penalties arising from noncompliance with the following HIPAA provisions: 1) the requirement to obtain a patients agreement to speak with family members or friends or to honor a patients request to opt-out of the facility directory; 2) the requirement to distribute a notice of privacy practices; 3) the patients right to request privacy restrictions or confidential communications.
 Section 1135 waivers are limited to the designated area of emergency and only during the emergency period, which is limited to a 72 hour period.

 The Security Rule

 However, while provisions of the Privacy Rule may be waived in times of emergency, HHS does state that the Security Rule is not suspended during a national or public health emergency.
 Covered Entities are required to implement security measures that specifically contemplate emergency conditions.
 This means covered entities must have contingency plans to establish policies and procedures for responding to an emergency or other occurrence (natural disaster).

 The Centers for Medicare and Medicaid Services (CMS) offers seven steps as guidance for creating a contingency plan: 1) assess your situation, 2) identify risks, 3) formulate an action plan, 4) decide if and when to activate your plan, 5) communicate the plan, 6) test your plan, and 7) treat your contingency plan as an evolving process.
 A disaster recovery plan should also be included within your contingency plan, which ensures that electronic PHI is backed up regularly and can be restored should any disaster occur.